Assessment and approval

 After you have met with an adoption agency and attended a series of information sessions and/or preparation groups, you will usually be invited to formally apply to be assessed for adoption.
 Once your application has been accepted, your assessment or home study begins and you will be allocated your own social worker.

 It takes several months to be assessed and approved.
-The recommended maximum time length from your formal application is eight months (seven months in Scotland), which means that for most people it should not take any longer than this.
+The recommended maximum time length from your formal application is six to eight months (seven months in Scotland), which means that for most people it should not take any longer than this.
 However, in some cases it may take longer.
 If things are being held up, your agency should keep you informed every step of the way.

 Understandably, this can be a difficult and emotional time, so make sure you have support from your friends, family and colleagues.